 1. Innergex Renewable Energy Inc. (TSE: INE)

-As of Q1’21, the company has 37 hydroelectric plants at 33 locations, 6 solar farms, and 33 wind farms.
+As of Q1’21, the company has 37 hydroelectric plants at 33 locations, six solar farms, and 33 wind farms.
 The company adopts a diverse energy source strategy to account for seasonality.
 Due to the forces of nature, unavailability of water flows, wind velocity, or ample sunlight might lead to lost revenue.
 By building a diverse asset mix across various geographies, the company has hedged risks of lost revenue due to natural downtime.
-The company’s strategy of owning and operating its power plant instead of a build and sell a model or signing a fixed-price off-take agreement exposes it to risks of unfavorable changes in power costs.
+The company’s strategy of owning and operating its power plant instead of building and selling a model or signing a fixed-price off-take agreement exposes it to risks of unfavourable changes in power costs.
 However, we are in a period of high inflation due to global quantitative easing.
-As the operating costs of Innergex are largely fixed and have low inflation exposure, the current inflationary environment will help the company by increasing its operating leverage.
+As the operating costs of Innergex are primarily fixed and have low inflation exposure, the current inflationary environment will help the company by increasing its operating leverage.

 In Q1, the company reported an EBITDA of $113.6 million.
 The company projects about $600 million in EBITDA for 2021 (up 7% YoY).
-However, due to its operator business model, the company has endured high capital costs as a result of which the company is highly leveraged.
+However, due to its operator business model, the company has endured high capital costs, resulting in the company being highly leveraged.
 As of Q1, the company has a debt of $4.8 billion.

 2. Boralex Inc. (TSE: BLX)

-Although Boralex and Innergex share many similarities, one major difference between them is that while Innergex is exposed to fluctuating price and demand of power produced them, Boralex signs fixed-price agreements for the power produced by their plants over a decade.
+Although Boralex and Innergex share many similarities, one significant difference is that while Innergex is exposed to fluctuating price and demand of power produced, Boralex signs fixed-price agreements for the energy produced by their plants over a decade.
 This gives the company predictable cash flow and removes downside risk.

 FY20 was a remarkable year for the company as it managed to swing to profitability after a period of unprofitability.
-The return to profitability was mainly caused by increased demand due to work-from-home and other lockdown measures along with a drop in interest rates which allowed the company to refinance on more favorable terms.
+The return to profitability was mainly caused by increased demand due to work-from-home and other lockdown measures and a drop in interest rates, allowing the company to refinance on more favourable terms.

 Boralex reported revenues of $619 million in FY20 (up 9.7% YoY) along with EBITDA of $434 million and a net profit of $48.3 million.
-In Q1’21, the company really stepped up and reported revenues of $206 million and net earnings of $38 million.
+However, in Q1’21, the company stepped up and reported revenues of $206 million and net earnings of $38 million.

 Moving forward, the company aims to expand its renewables portfolio.
 In Q1, it sold its only thermal plant in France to commit to complete sustainability and added 180 MW of renewable assets to its portfolio.